 |Hardiness Zones||5-9 (USDA)|

-However, avoid combining leadwort plants with other perennials, primarily because they can outcompete other plants under optimal conditions.
-But this also means they are great at helping to choke out weeds.
 When given the proper growing conditions, leadwort doesn't require much care.
 Simply water if the soil is getting too dry, and fertilize in the spring and summer.
 Leadwort is not plagued by any serious insect or disease problems.

 Leadwort plants can grow either in full sun or partial shade.
 The best flowering will occur in full sun, though the plants do benefit from afternoon shade in hot climates, particularly during the summertime.

-These plants are tolerant to most soil types, including sandy, loamy, and clay soils, as long as their planting site has sharp drainage.
-They like a slightly acidic soil pH but can handle neutral and slightly alkaline soils as well.
+These plants are tolerant to most soil types, including sandy, loamy, and clay soils, as long as the planting site has good drainage.
+The best performance will occur in slightly acidic soil, but leadwort readily grows in neutral and in slightly alkaline soils

 Leadwort has moderate moisture needs—roughly 1/2 inch of water per week is usually sufficient.
 Water during prolonged periods of drought to prevent the soil from fully drying out.
 But make sure your plants don’t become waterlogged, as they can easily rot in such conditions.

 Temperature and Humidity

 When choosing a leadwort variety, consider your hardiness zone.
 Some plants will not remain evergreen in cooler zones.
-They will wilt in very hot weather but will typically bounce back once the temperature cools.
+They will wilt in very hot weather but typically bounce back once the temperature cools.
 They also benefit from a light layer of mulch for winter protection, especially in the colder parts of their growing zones where they might not be fully hardy.
 Be sure to remove the mulch come spring once new growth is beginning.
-Humidity typically is not an issue as long as their soil moisture needs are being met.
+Humidity typically is not an issue as long as soil moisture needs are being met.